Specialist No Win, No Fee Solicitors

 Both psychological and physical rehabilitation may be provided to you depending on your injuries and the impact they have on your life.
 When you have lost a limb, you may be feeling a mix of emotions, and if the amputation has occurred as a result of trauma (for instance, if it involved a serious accident) then there may be an increased risk of developing post-traumatic stress disorder.
 Psychological rehabilitation may be just as important on the overall road to recovery as physical rehabilitation.

-Lots of accidents can result in a variety of leg injuries if these accidents occurred due to the negligence of someone else, then Smith Jones are here to help.
-Our expert team of solicitors specialise in helping people claim compensation for leg injuries sustained through a wide variety of accidents, including accidents at work, cycling accidents, and slips, trips and falls.
+Lots of accidents can result in a variety of injuries to the leg.
+If these accidents occurred due to the negligence of someone else, then Smith Jones are here to help.
+Our expert team of solicitors specialise in helping people claim compensation for injuries sustained through a wide variety of accidents, including accidents at work, cycling accidents, and slips, trips and falls.
 Using over 28 years of experience, our specialist team have the skills and knowledge to help you maximise the amount of compensation you could be entitled to.

 For claims involving the loss of a limb more complex rehabilitation may be required, including the fitting of prosthetic limbs.
 This would also require extensive physiotherapy for you to adjust to life wearing a prosthetic limb as you would need to compensate for the loss of muscle and bone in the amputated limb.
 A physiotherapist would be required to assist in strengthening the muscles remaining in the limb so you could cope with the demands of an artificial limb.